blend-capital/blend-whitepaper/whitepaper.md

 Supporting both a collateral and liability factor gives pool creators a large amount of flexibility regarding the level of leverage they permit for different positions.
 For example, if a pool creator wants to support high leverage for fiat borrows collateralized with fiat, but not crypto borrows collateralized with fiat, they can set all fiat collateral and liability factors to 0.98 and crypto collateral and liability factors to 0.765.
 This would give fiat borrowers using fiat as collateral up to 25x leverage, but crypto borrowers using fiat as collateral only up to 4x leverage.
 This level of flexibility is not possible using only collateral factors.

+#### Utilization Caps

+To protect lenders from oracle instability or collateral asset exploits (infinite mints of a bridge asset etc.), pool creators can add utilization caps to assets primarily meant to be collateral assets.
+These caps prevent the asset from being borrowed above a certain utilization level.
+This safety feature, combined with backstop module first-loss capital, keeps lenders safe even in worst-case scenarios.

 ### Interest Rates

 Each pool algorithmically sets each of its assets’ interest rates based on each asset’s utilization ratio.
 The interest rate adjusts dynamically to stabilize the utilization to a constant target utilization ratio.
 The utilization ratio of an asset is defined by:

 $U=1- \frac{Balance_{Pool}}{bTokenTotalSupply * bTokenRate}$

 Each asset in the pool defines a target utilization rate and three initial interest rates: at the target utilization ratio (UT), 95% utilization ratio, and 100% utilization ratio.
 The initial rates are used to calculate three slope values R1, R2, and R3.
-These values define an interest rate model, similar to Aave’s[6], but with three distinct legs:
+These values define an interest rate model, similar to Aave’s[[6](https://github.com/aave/aave-protocol/blob/master/docs/Aave_Protocol_Whitepaper_v1_0.pdf)], but with three distinct legs:

 $IR = RM*(R_{base}+\frac{U}{U_T}R1)$, where $U\underline{<}U_T$